 2. Manhattan School of Music in New York, NY

 |School Highlight: Founded in 1917, the Manhattan School of Music offers a range of music education programs for approximately 900 students each year.|

 Undergraduates can major in a variety of classical and jazz instruments, from the bassoon to the violin.
 They can also take courses in music theory and history while participating in performances and competitions.

-Graduate programs include a Master of Music (M.M.) in several areas, such as classical studies, contemporary performance, jazz arts and orchestral performance.
-A Doctor of Musical Arts (D.M.A.) is also available.
+Graduate programs include a Master of Music (M.M.) or Doctor of Musical Arts in several areas, such as classical studies, contemporary performance, jazz arts, and orchestral performance.
 In conjunction with Teachers College at Columbia University, the Manhattan School of Music offers a dual-degree program that culminates in a Master of Music and a Master of Education in Music Education (Ed.M.), as well as a K-12 teaching certification.

 3. Yale University in New Haven, CT

-This top music school has a selective admissions process, which requires students to demonstrate musicianship skills through recorded samples, live auditions and entry exams.
+The music program has a selective admissions process, which requires students to demonstrate musicianship skills through recorded samples, live auditions, and entry exams.

-The Yale School of Music offers graduate degrees, including an M.M., a Master of Musical Arts (M.M.A.) and a D.M.A.
-The school also offers a combined Bachelor of Arts (B.A.)/Master of Music (M.M.) program.
-For outstanding students who wish to complete an accelerated master's degree, they may apply to the B.A/M.M. program.
-This program aims to help a student achieve the completion of their bachelor's and master's degree in years.
+The Yale School of Music offers graduate degrees, including an Master of Music, a Master of Musical Arts, and a Doctor of Musical Arts.
+The school also offers a combined Bachelor of Arts (B.A.)/Master of Music (M.M.) for outstanding students who wish to complete an accelerated master's degree.

 Top Music Colleges in the U.S.